-UNWRA refutes Israeli implications of Hamas tunnel below Gaza HQ
+UNRWA refutes Israeli implications of Hamas tunnel below Gaza HQ

 ‘It’s immoral’: UN special rapporteur on UNRWA funding cuts

-The UNWRA chief’s comments came after the Israeli army invited journalists to visit the tunnel.
+The UNRWA chief’s comments came after the Israeli army invited journalists to visit the tunnel.
 The Israeli military did not provide definitive proof that Hamas fighters operated at the location, but showed that at least a portion of the tunnel system ran underneath the courtyard of the aid agency’s headquarters.

 The ‘metro’